 Participates in LPR public/safeguards meetings for facilities with one or more ANIs.

-05.06 Director, Division of Operating Reactor Safety (DORS)
+05.06 Director, Division of Operating Reactor Safety (DORS), Region II, or designee

 Coordinates scheduling of licensee assessment activities in accordance with IMC 2694, as applicable, for the construction portion of the fuel cycle facilities that are in both operation and construction.